Your area Not set — showing everywhere

 Speakers: Unidentified speaker

-The board reviewed and edited meeting minutes from March 31st, April 14th, and April 28th.
+Detailed review and correction of meeting minutes from March 31st, April 14th, and April 28th.

 Controversy & dissent